Hello, and welcome back.

 So, since most of the toys around our house are trucks and trains (my older child is a boy) I made her a simple, sweet lion taggy toy.

-Variety of ribbon
+- Variety of ribbon

-Tan felt with scraps of red and black
+- Tan felt with scraps of red and black

 1. Pull out the ribbon bin and cut 10″ pieces.

 2. Cut out two matching circles from the tan felt.
-Mine are about 6″ in diameter.
+Mine is about 6″ in diameter.
 Then, add facial embellishment to the top piece, as shown above.
 It would be cute to use buttons for this, but, choking hazard, so keep it simple.

 3. Next, take your ribbon and pin it in loops around the perimeter of the bottom piece of felt.

-4. Depending on the thickness of your Polyfil or batting, cut a few circles slightly smaller than the felt circles and place between the two felt circles.
+4. Depending on the thickness of your Polyfil or batting, cut a few circles slightly smaller than the felt circles and place them between the two felt circles.

 5. Pin in place and head to the sewing machine.
 I sewed around the perimeter of the lion’s head about 7 times just to make sure that all of the ribbons are securely in place.

 A very simple project, but as soon as I was done with it she grabbed it and started playing with it.
-That made the whole project really gratifying!